awantika10/Desgen/Ideas.md

 7. It will display total number of adopted pets through this app and update automatically when a pet is marked adopted while taking down the list.
 8. Additionaly it can also has a section of successful adoption stories and other informative articles about adoption culture.

+## Idea-18
+## Name : Bharat Ummadi
+### Description :
+The aim is to make an app that people could use in periods of depression, sorrow, or affliction, or simply to better increase mood and emotionally prepare for sleep.After a long and exhausting day, one can use this app, that helps the individual to easily quiet their mind and tune in emotionally for a healthier sleep.
+### User Pain ponts :
+- Trouble sleeping - When you have trouble falling asleep or waking up many times during the night, this is a fairly normal phenomenon.
+- Negative Emotions - Rage, fear, and sadness will all affect how easily we fall asleep.
+Sleep deficiency may be to blame for poor thoughts and even mental disorders.

+### Features of the application :
+- The users can track the amount of time they have spent sleeping and meditating using the application.
+- The application has wide range of music tracks which the user can listen to according to their mood.
+- The app suggests music based on the users choice.
+Some of the options include Fighting Insomnia, Reduce stress, reduce anxiety, increase happiness etc.
+- The colors and the background images used in the application reflects calmness.
+The negative emotions we accumulate during the day are processed in our brain during sleep and hence the application will be designed in such a way that the user doesn't experience them again.